Waterclau/dpdk_100g/PROJECT_STATUS.md

 ## 1. Project Objective

 ### Primary Goal
-Develop a **high-performance DDoS detection system** capable of processing network traffic at **100 Gbps line rate** using DPDK technology, combined with realistic attack traffic generation for comprehensive security research and validation.
+My goal is to develop a **high-performance DDoS detection system** capable of processing network traffic at **100 Gbps line rate** using DPDK technology, combined with realistic attack traffic generation for comprehensive security research and validation.

 ### Specific Objectives